Royal Navy rating rank insignia: History

 In 1920, petty officers with four years' standing also received the fore-and-aft rig with the cap badge formerly worn by CPOs.
 The CPOs added a wreath to their cap badge, making it similar to the earlier arm badge.

-In 1970 a new rank of Fleet chief petty officer was introduced, with insignia of the royal coat of arms on the lower arm (identical to a warrant officer class 1 in the army and RAF, to which the new rank was equivalent).
+In 1970 a new rank of fleet chief petty officer was introduced, with insignia of the royal coat of arms on the lower arm (identical to a warrant officer class 1 in the British Army and the RAF, to which the new rank was equivalent).
 This rank was renamed warrant officer, and then warrant officer class 1.

 In 2004 the rank of warrant officer class 2 was formed from those CPOs holding the appointment of charge chief petty officer.
 The insignia is a crown within a wreath, also worn on the lower arm.
-The badges are now worn on the shoulders of 3A/B and 4A/B. Chevrons on the left sleeve, below the rank badge, are for long service and good conduct (one for each four-year period; no more than three may be worn).
-A chief petty officer in the blue uniform wears three buttons on their sleeves to indicate rank, the same rank insignia (but topped with a star) used by Chilean Navy midshipmen.
-The WO2 rank began to be phased out in April 2014 for most branches except Submariner engineers, with no new appointments; existing holders of the rank retain it until they are promoted or leave the service.
+The badges are now worn on the shoulders of 3A/B and 4A/B. The WO2 rank began to be phased out in April 2014 for most branches except submariner engineers, with no new appointments; existing holders of the rank retain it until they are promoted or leave the service.
 It now has been re-instated due to the Navy Command Transformation Programme.